-Each of the recognized parties may hold primary elections, although a primary is required only when there is a contest within the party for the nomination to party position or public office.
-The recognized parties are required by state law to maintain county organizations.
-Only Republican, Democratic, and Conservative Parties have recognized county committees in Onondaga County.
 Each county organization has great freedom in making party rules to govern its operations.
+For instance, each of the recognized parties may hold primary elections, although a primary is required only when there is a contest within the party for the nomination to party position or public office.